sud-Z/cs465-fullstack/README.md

 # Testing

 Before Authorization was added, postman was used for API testing.
 Postman is a simple way to craft API requests and send them off without modifying code in any way.
 This made API testing a breeze.
 For simple API requests, GET requests, one could simply type the API request into the address bar and hit enter.
-This would display the JSON results of your request on the page.
+This will display the JSON results of your request on the page.

 # Reflection